dennisvr/vertx.glue/README.md

 Provide a simple way to send and consume events on the Vertx EventBus.

 ### Example ###
 In this example we have a UserService with a Remote implementation and a Verticle implementation.
 Ideally the Verticle doesn't implement the UserService but delegates the calls to a DefaultUserService implementation.
-A better approach is to use a Verticle implementation which takes an object and exposes it's method using EventBuilder.consume The DefaultVerticle implementation does exactly this.
+A better approach is to use a Verticle implementation which takes an object and exposes it's method using EventBuilder.consume The EventVerticle implementation does exactly this.
+But for illustration purposes we show 2 implementation of the UserService: A RemoteUserService and a VerticleUserService.

 ```
 #!groovy